235u/proposals/EzparkTechnology/docs/competence.md

 ### Systems Programming

 - Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing; static / dynamic, weak / strong typing, type inference, lazy evaluation);
-- vaguelly remembers what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode);
+- vaguely remembers what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode);
 - knows about virtual memory and paging; kernel / user mode, multi-threading and synchronization primitives;
 - understands how networks work, understanding of network protocols and socket level programming.